TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Strutted.md

 The CVE `consists` in a `file upload` vulnerability that allows an `attacker` to upload a malicious `.jsp` file as a `webshell` and consequently, achieve a `RCE` on the victim system.

 This [post](https://www.dynatrace.com/news/blog/tracing-apache-struts-cve-2024-53677/) `explains` very well the `vulnerability`.
-And it says that `Apache Struts` has a number of  `interceptors` classes by default, including one called `"FileUploadInterceptor"`.
+It says that `Apache Struts` has a number of  `interceptors` classes by default, including one called `"FileUploadInterceptor"`.

 The `FileUploadInterceptor` class is the `key` to the `exploitation` because it `allows` us to `manipulate` the `file's` storage `location` on the server `before` it is `processed`.